 Sustainable competitive advantage examples

-There are several companies with sustainable competitive advantage examples that turned them great.
+There are several companies with a sustainable competitive advantage example that turned them great.
 Examples of companies with a durable competitive advantage in their company or industry, a sustainable competitive advantage is

 1. Strong research and innovation

-Globally recognized as a respected brand is a series of competitive advantages that companies like Virgin, Apple, and Coca Cola have been used as leverage to keep the market for years.
+Globally recognized as a respected brand is a series of competitive advantages that companies like Virgin, Apple, and Coca-Cola have used as leverage to keep the market for years.
 An organization that has used its brand name as a lever for new market breaks in the entire new region of Virgin.

 3. Corporate fame